Most Talked-About Controversies Linked to Neil Gaiman

 Public opinion and media debates around Neil Gaiman—discover key moments of controversy.

 Neil Gaiman is a prolific English author known for his diverse body of work spanning short fiction, novels, comic books, audio theatre, and screenplays.
-He gained prominence with The Sandman comic series and has authored acclaimed novels like Good Omens, Stardust, American Gods, Coraline, Anansi Boys, The Graveyard Book, and The Ocean at the End of the Lane.
-Gaiman has also been involved in television adaptations of his works, including co-creating the TV series Good Omens and The Sandman.
+He gained prominence with the comic series *The Sandman* and authored acclaimed novels such as *Good Omens* (co-written), *Stardust*, *American Gods*, *Coraline*, *Anansi Boys*, *The Graveyard Book*, and *The Ocean at the End of the Lane*.
+Gaiman has also been involved in the television adaptations of *Good Omens* and *The Sandman*, further solidifying his impact on popular culture.

-In 1986, writer Julia Hobsbawm accused Neil Gaiman of "an aggressive, unwanted pass", recounting how Gaiman pushed her onto a sofa and French kissed her.
+In 1986, Julia Hobsbawm accused Neil Gaiman of "an aggressive, unwanted pass" and described how Gaiman pushed her onto a sofa and French kissed her.

 2002: Gaiman claims joint ownership of Spawn characters

-In early 2002, Neil Gaiman filed papers claiming joint ownership of characters he created for "Spawn" with Todd McFarlane, leading to a legal dispute over copyright infringement.
+In early 2002, Neil Gaiman filed papers claiming joint ownership of the Spawn characters he created with Todd McFarlane, sparking a legal dispute over copyright infringement.

-In 2021, Caroline Wallner, a former tenant of Neil Gaiman, alleges he demanded sexual favors in exchange for housing; Gaiman grabs her hand and placed it on his penis while his young son was asleep in the same bed.
+In 2021, Caroline Wallner, a former tenant of Neil Gaiman, alleged that he demanded sexual favours in exchange for being allowed to continue living on his property.
 Wallner, her ex-husband, and Gaiman signed a non-disclosure agreement (NDA), and Gaiman paid Wallner $275,000.

-In February 2022, Scarlett Pavlovich, a former nanny for Neil Gaiman and Amanda Palmer's child, alleges that Gaiman sexually assaulted her within hours of their first meeting.
+In February 2022, Scarlett Pavlovich, a former nanny for Neil Gaiman and Amanda Palmer's child, alleged that Gaiman sexually assaulted her within hours of their first meeting.

-September 2024: Production halted on The Graveyard Book film and Good Omens season three
+September 2024: Production halts on The Graveyard Book film adaptation

 The Graveyard Book